 GSD-Ia is caused by a deficiency in glucose-6-phosphatase-α (G6Pase-α).
 G6Pase-α hydrolyzes glucose-6-phosphate (G6P) to glucose in the step of glycogen breakdown and glucose generation from non-carbohydrate sources during fasting period.
 Affected patients suffer from life-threatening hypoglycemia between meals along with enlarged liver and enlarged kidney caused by excessive glycogen and fat accumulation.
 Hypoglycemia can be managed with strict dietary therapy.
 However, underlying pathological abnormalities are not completely corrected.
 Thus, GSD-Ia patients are at the risk of hepatic tumors and renal failure.
 Preclinical studies showed that recombinant adeno-associated virus (rAAV)-mediated gene therapy efficiently normalized severe hypoglycemia and prevented hepatic tumors in model animals.
-Based on these data, rAAV-mediated gene therapy is currently in phase I/II clinical trial for human GSD-Ia in UConn Health Center.
+Based on these data, rAAV-mediated gene therapy is currently in phase I/II clinical trial for human GSD-Ia at UConn Health.

 GSD-Ib is caused by a deficiency in glucose-6-phosphate transporter (G6PT).
 G6PT transports G6P from the cytoplasm into the endoplasmic reticulum (ER) to be hydrolyzed into glucose by G6Pase-α or G6Pase-b.
 GSD-Ib patients share pathological conditions with GSD-Ia, including severe fasting hypoglycemia along with long-term complications of hepatic tumors and renal failure.
 However, GSD-Ib patients also present with immune disorder such as low neutrophil number (neutropenia) and neutrophil dysfunction.
 As a result, GSD-Ib patients are susceptible to bacterial infection and should periodically receive granulocyte colony‑stimulating factor (G-CSF) therapy.